Nature Between the Fences

 *UPDATED 31 OCTOBER 2021*

 As the seasons change, the flora and fauna between the railway's fences adapt to survive, grow or reproduce.
 Each season this page, written by a knowledgeable member of the railway's Lineside Clearance Team, will tell you what you might see between the fences while travelling on the train, if you look carefully.

-Lineside Clearance Team Diary - Summer through to Autumn 2021
+Lineside Clearance Team Diary - Autumn through to Winter 2021

 More terrific lineside photos are available on the page set up by Mike Peers on the image-hosting website, flickr.